Chemists study the make-up and behaviour of chemicals, and may use their findings to develop new products and processes.

 Some of the coolest things about being a chemist for me is that I get to spend a lot of time doing things with my hands, and working in the lab doing purifications and reactions.
 I also find the problem-solving aspect of the job really satisfying.
 You don’t always get successful experiments.
 So to be able to be a great scientist you need to have perseverance and persistence to continue on with a project that may be quite challenging.

-To become a chemist you usually need to have a Master's degree in chemistry, biochemistry or a related science.
-However, a PhD and further postdoctoral study is often required.
+To become a chemist you need to have a Master's degree in chemistry, biochemistry or a related science.
+However, a PhD or further postdoctoral study are often preferred.

 A tertiary entrance qualification is required to enter further training.